-- 65. AUs must consult with MedCo if there is any ambiguity as to whether a MedCo sourced report is required for a particular case. - 66.
-After undertaking a search of the MedCo Database but prior to selecting a MRO or DME, AUs should make enquiries with a DME or MRO to ascertain whether: - a) they have sufficient availability to undertake a medical examination; and - b) if they have not previously instructed them, they should make enquires as to whether terms can be agreed between the parties. - 67.
-Having selected a DME or MRO to provide a MedCo Sourced Report, AUs must contract with the DME or MRO direct before providing instructions.
+- 67. AUs must consult with MedCo if there is any ambiguity as to whether a MedCo sourced report is required for a particular case. - 68.
+After undertaking a search of the MedCo Database but prior to selecting a MRO or DME, AUs should make enquiries with a DME or MRO to ascertain whether: - a) they have sufficient availability to undertake a medical examination; and - b) if they have not previously instructed them, they should make enquires as to whether terms can be agreed between the parties. - 69.
+Authorised Having selected a DME or MRO to provide a MedCo Sourced Report, AUs must contract with the DME or MRO direct before providing instructions. - 70.
+Authorised Users must not enter in to an agreement or instruct a DME to prepare a MedCo Sourced Report for the Authorised User where any part of the DME's fee for preparing the report is contingent upon the nature of the expert evidence or upon the outcome of the case.